ShiNxz/valve-update-checker-bot/README.md

     <h3 align="center">Valve Update Checker Bot</h3>

   <p align="center">
-    A discord.js bot that check if your servers are up to date
+    A discord.js bot that checks if your servers are up to date
     <br />
     <br />
     <a href="https://github.com/shinxz/valve-update-checker-bot/issues">Report Bug</a>